laravel/docs/validation.md

 <a name="rule-exclude-without"></a>
 #### exclude_without:_anotherfield_

-The field under validation will be excluded from the request data returned by the `validate` and `validated` methods without _anotherfield_'s field.
+The field under validation will be excluded from the request data returned by the `validate` and `validated` methods if the _anotherfield_ field is not present.

 <a name="rule-exists"></a>
 #### exists:_table_,_column_